MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-package.md

 # Create Teams app package

 You need an app package, however, you plan to distribute your Microsoft Teams app.
-A valid package is a ZIP file (Compressed (zipped) folder) that contains the following:
+A valid package is a ZIP file (compressed (zipped) folder) that contains the following:

 * **App manifest**: Describes how your app is configured, including its capabilities, required resources, and other important attributes.
 * **App icons**: Each package requires a color and outline icon for your app.